accessibility-luxembourg/accessibilite.public.lu/content/de/raweb1/obligations.md

 In order to assess the compliance of the website or mobile application with the reference standard, the organisation must conduct an accessibility audit.
 The audit (or evaluation) may be carried out by the organisation itself (self-evaluation) or by a third party.
 The evaluation is carried out on a sample of pages representative of the site or a sample of screens representative of the application.

-- For a Website, the compliance of the sample pages with the applicable criteria is checked using the control criteria of the [Web Accessibility Evaluation Framework (RAWeb)](./raweb1/index.html).
+- For a website, the compliance of the sample pages with the applicable criteria is checked using the control criteria of the [Web Accessibility Evaluation Framework (RAWeb)](./raweb1/index.html).
 - For a mobile application, the compliance of the screens in the sample with the applicable criteria is checked using the [framework for evaluating the accessibility of mobile applications (RAAM)](./raam1/index.html).

 The final phase of the audit is the accessibility statement, which reports on compliance with the applicable rules.